mikaspar/CarND_Term1_Vehicle_Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded with 3 detections that map to identify vehicle positions.
+From the positive detections I created a heatmap and then thresholded with at least 3 detections on the map to identify vehicle positions.
 Then I introduced the Vehicled_detected class with labeled_detections variable and add_detection method.

 The add_detection method contains the thresholded heat map of the last 20 frames.
 The resulting heatmap is a sum of the last 20 frames and thresholded with history_threshold = 25.

 On resulting heat map I used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.